richroc/TheTick/README.md

 ### OTA upgrade

 By properly configuring the build flags, the firmware can feature OTA-upgrade.
-BLE will have to be sacrificed to fit two copies of firmware in device flash.
+BLE may need to be sacrificed to fit two copies of firmware in device flash.

 It is possible to use Arduino-style OTA (but I never did) or upload firmware images over HTTP endpoint, depending on the build configuration.